pcanwar/CleanSystem/README.md

        .lproj directories have different language versions <br />

 - Remove files  <br />
-        Remove any type of files such as .dmg files <br />
+        Remove any type of files such as .dmg .exe files <br />

 ### Monitoring and Tracking System